NMdeGroote/Learning-Testing/README.md

 I have had multiple courses involving data analysis in RStudio before, during my Bachelor’s in International Business Administration at the University of Twente.
 These courses were challenging, but they sparked a strong interest in data and programming.
 I spent a lot of time learning outside of class, and ultimately achieved my highest grades in those subjects.
 That experience made it clear to me that I wanted to pursue data analysis as a part of my future career.

 That’s why I’ve returned to RStudio with the goal of (re)building my skills from the ground up — not just to repeat what I’ve learned, but to push my abilities to a higher and more professional level alongside my (pre)master.
+Furthermore, besides this initiative I will allocate time to further my mathematical skills from what I have been left with from my previous education, to prepare for my following (pre)master I will first master the appropriate mathematcial level needed for this upcoming study, this will take me from the 15th of january until the 1st of september.

 ## What You'll Find Here